Kz2g1ew-commits/Emuera-Linux-port-via-Vibecoding/README.md

 ## Run the Program (End Users)

-Use these commands in a deployed game directory (example: `eraTWKR`):
+Use these commands in a deployed game directory:

 1. Grant execute permission once:
 `chmod +x Run-Emuera-Linux.sh`